Battle of Bamber Bridge

-The Battle of Bamber Bridge is the name given to an outbreak of racial violence involving American soldiers stationed in the village of Bamber Bridge, Lancashire, in Northern England during the Second World War.
-Tensions had been high following a failed attempt by US commanders to racially segregate pubs in the village, and worsened after the 1943 Detroit race riot.
-The battle started when white American Military Police (MPs) attempted to arrest several African American soldiers from the racially segregated 1511th Quartermaster Truck Regiment, at the Ye Olde Hob Inn public house in Bamber Bridge for being out of uniform.
+The Battle of Bamber Bridge is the name given to an outbreak of racial violence involving American soldiers stationed in the village of Bamber Bridge, Lancashire, in northern England in 1943, during the Second World War.

+Tensions had been high following a failed attempt by U.S. commanders to racially segregate pubs in the village, and worsened after the 1943 Detroit race riot.
+The battle started when white American military police (MPs) attempted to arrest several African American soldiers from the racially segregated 1511th Quartermaster Truck Regiment for being black and socialising with whites, but they used the soldiers not being in uniforms as an excuse (the soldiers were on leave at the time), a violation of the US Army Code of Conduct, in the Ye Olde Hob Inn public house in Bamber Bridge.

-In a confrontation on the street afterwards, a white MP shot and killed Private William Crossland.
-More military police then arrived armed with machine guns and grenades, and black soldiers armed themselves with rifles from their base armoury for protection.
+Amid a confrontation on the street afterwards that turned violent, a white MP shot and killed Private William Crossland.
+More military police then arrived armed with machine guns and grenades, and black soldiers armed themselves with rifles from their base armoury.
 Both sides exchanged fire through the night.
-Although a court martial convicted 32 African American soldiers of mutiny and related crimes, poor leadership and the racist attitudes of the MPs was acknowledged as a cause.
+In the end, a court martial convicted 32 African American soldiers of mutiny and related crimes, and they received sentences ranging from three months to 15 years.
+However, following a review of the case, one man was released and the sentences for the rest were reduced.
+The last soldier convicted in the case was released after serving 13 months.

 Background

-During the Second World War, Bamber Bridge hosted American servicemen from the 1511th Quartermaster Truck regiment, part of the Eighth Air Force.
+During the Second World War, Bamber Bridge hosted American servicemen from the 1511th Quartermaster Truck Regiment, part of the Eighth Air Force.
 Their base, Air Force Station 569 (nicknamed "Adam Hall"), was on Mounsey Road, part of which still exists now as home to 2376 (Bamber Bridge) Squadron of the Royal Air Force Air Cadets.
-The 1511th Quartermaster Truck was a logistics unit, and its duty was to deliver materiel to other Eighth Air Forces bases in Lancashire.
-The 234th US Military Police Company were also in the town, on its north side.
+The 1511th Quartermaster Truck was a logistics unit, and its duty was to deliver materiel to other Eighth Air Force bases in Lancashire.
+The 234th US Military Police Company was also in the village, on its north side.

-The US Armed Forces were still racially segregated, and the soldiers of 1511 Quartermaster Truck were almost entirely black, and all but one of the officers were white, as were the MPs.
-Military commanders tended to treat the service units as "dumping grounds" for less competent officers, and the leadership in the unit was poor.
-Racial tensions were exacerbated by the race riots in Detroit earlier that week, which had led to 34 deaths, including 25 black casualties.
-The people of Bamber Bridge supported the black troops, and when US commanders demanded a colour bar in the town, all three pubs in the town reportedly posted "Black Troops Only" signs.
+Racial segregation in the United States Armed Forces was strictly enforced and the 1511th Quartermaster Truck Regiment was composed almost entirely of black enlisted men.
+All but one of the unit's officers and all the MPs were white.
+Military commanders tended to treat Army service units as "dumping grounds" for less competent officers and the leadership in the unit was poor.

+Racial tensions were exacerbated by the Detroit race riot of 1943 earlier that week, which had led to 34 deaths, of which 25 were black.

+According to Anthony Burgess, the people of Bamber Bridge supported the black troops and when US commanders demanded a colour bar in the village, all three pubs reportedly posted "Black Troops Only" signs, although Harold Pollins found no information of this and deemed Burgess' story of the troops arming themselves with machine guns incorrect.